A Travel Price Comparison for Mexico Tulum vs. Mexico City for Attractions, Food, Nightlife, and Couples

 One day in Tulum or Mexico City?

-Visitors enjoy the scuba diving and snorkeling and shopping when visiting the tropical town of Tulum.
+Visitors enjoy the scuba diving and snorkeling and shopping when visiting the archeological town of Tulum.
 You can also relax and pamper yourself at one of the resorts.
 One day is usually not enough time for a trip here as there is plenty to do.
 The entire region has so many activities, and you'll want time to do everything.

 Each neighborhood in Mexico City has its own distinct appeal, so there are pleny of areas to explore.
 This city offers a variety of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.